edsu/diary/README.md

 ---

+## 5/22/2023

+Dear Diary, today I had the most bizarre encounter with *Clair* *Lambton*.
+She seemed to be *secretlie* involved with an individual named *Turell*; a character I've rarely seen before.
+As I *perused* through the aisles of *Niemeyer*'s grocery store, I stumbled upon them, enshrouded in *Avilion* and *tending* to a large pot of steaming *frijoles*.
+For some inexplicable reason, they were both up to the "*raplach*," attempting to *extenuate* the pungent scent, as if *warranting* suspicion.
+Much to my chagrin, I *jammed* my toe into a nearby shelf, drawing their attention.

+My clumsiness felt much like *Ninive* and the *manes* of the biblical city.
+As a distraction, I blurted out words about *Saratogas* and *Tigers*, hoping to steer their attention away from my momentary indiscretion.
+Little did I know, this would lead me down a rabbit hole of peculiar encounters with *Clair*, *Turell*, and their compatriot *Duper* *Manes*.
+Perhaps one day, the truth behind their intentions will be revealed.
+Until then, I'll keep my eyes peeled and ears open, ready for further oddities.

 ## 5/21/2023

 Dear Diary, today was the most peculiar day!
 It all started when *Alice* and I went to meet *Denis* at the cottage near *Eldaah* *Daga*.
 A group of unfamiliar *reservists* had gathered there, and one of them turned out to be a *cottar* who claimed that his clothes were *stole*n last night!
 As we *hesitative*ly introduced ourselves, we found out that their main purpose was to study the *aerodynamics* of a new invention which they all referred to as '*Snude*.'
 I couldn't resist, so I volunteered to help them *unwire* the equipment.
 In the midst of this, a friendly nun, whom everyone called Sister *Slocum*, sauntered in, mentioning her recent encounter with a group of curious *abbesses*.
 As she described the *coruscations* she saw last night, *Alice*, who was always fond of art and creativity, began to draw a *pictorial* representation of our whole day.
 Amidst all the chaos, what baffled me the most was discovering that *Neah*, an *underfed* kitten, had followed us from the marketplace.
 I initially thought it was attracted to the *dills* we bought, but little *Neah* proved to be a delightful companion that brightened up our memorable day.